+44 (0)1604 968 820 Speak to an expert

 In the eCommerce industry, inbound and outbound logistics refer to the process of receiving and sending goods respectively.
-If you own or work for an eCommerce company, you’ll have likely heard these terms thrown around quite a bit, and have somewhat of an understanding of how important they are for your business’ profitability, customer service, and company health.
+If you own or work for an eCommerce company, you’ll have likely heard these terms thrown around quite a bit, and have somewhat of an understanding of how important they are for your business’ profitability, customer service and company health.

 Today, we’re going to explain what inbound and outbound logistics actually mean, the differences between them, examples of each, and offer some tips on how you can begin or continue to optimise your inbound and outbound logistics.